 Below is an overview of some of the best Product Management software often used by those in the industry.
+For more ideas of software that Product Managers often tend to use, you can also have a read of ‘The best Product Management software 2021.’
 By familiarising yourself with how they work now, it will really help you once you enter your first role.

 You can plan, track and manage your software development projects in Jira.
 You can also customise your workflow, collaborate and release great software, making it the ideal platform to improve your Product Management skills.